Aiven-Open/klaw-docs/docs/docs/howto/exportimport/exportdata.rst

 Export Klaw data
 ================

-Klaw Administrators can export the database configuration and data in three parts: admin data, requests data, and core data, providing administrators with additional backup and recovery options.
+Klaw administrators can export the database configuration and data in three parts: admin data, requests data, and core data, providing administrators with additional backup and recovery options.

 What data can be exported ?
 ---------------------------